-- 1/16″ vinyl coated life line cable with thimble eyes swaged on both ends
+- 23′ x 1/16″ vinyl coated life line wire with thimble eyes crimped on both ends

-- 10′ x 1/4″ New England Ropes Sta Set or equivalent.
-A few feet more if you plan to splice an eye like I did.
+- 10′ x 1/4″ New England Ropes Sta Set rope or equivalent.
+A few feet more if you plan to splice an eye in the dead end instead of tying a knot.

-- Harken 224 micro bullet block swaged into one eye of the cable
+- Harken 224 micro bullet block crimped into one eye of the cable

-The vinyl coated cable should measure approximately 21′ from eye to eye when finished.
-Purchase a couple extra feet to work with while swaging the ends.
-Borrow the swaging bench at your West Marine or other marine supply store.
-They can’t swage the eyes for you due to liability reasons, but if you’re handy with tools, they’ll help you figure it out.
-It’s not difficult to do and the cable won’t be supporting a critical load anyway.
-Remember to install the micro block in one thimble before you swage the end.
+The vinyl coated wire should measure approximately 21′ from eye to eye when finished.
+Purchase a couple of extra feet to work with while crimping the ends.
+To make the thimble eyes, ask to borrow the swaging bench at your local West Marine or other marine supply store.
+They typically cannot crimp the eyes for you due to liability reasons, but if you’re handy with tools, they’ll help you figure it out.
+It’s not difficult to do and the wire won’t be supporting a critical load anyway.
+Remember to install the micro block in one thimble before you crimp the end.

 To install this topping lift:

-- Mount the empty end of the cable on the same pin at the masthead as the backstay.
+- Attach the empty eye of the wire to the same pin at the masthead as the backstay.
 Both eyes should fit on the pin easily.
-This end of the topping lift won’t move much to interfere with the backstay.
-If stretched out along the backstay, the end with the micro block should be at about the same place along the backstay as the cable clamp that attaches the pendant.
-The block will be high enough above the boom to give plenty of adjustment but also low enough that the average crew member can grab it at the mast to reave the line when the topping lift is disconnected.
-You can leave the pendant attached and continue to use it when necessary, by the way.
+If stretched out along the backstay, the end of the wire with the micro block attached should be at about the same location along the backstay as the point where the pendant is attached to the backstay if you have one.
+The block will be high enough above the boom to give you plenty of boom height adjustment but also low enough that the average crew member can grab it at the mast to reave the line when it is disconnected.
+If you currently have a pendant, you can leave the pendant attached or remove it.

-- At the aft end of the boom, mount the eye strap on one side and the micro cheek block on the other.
-Mount the fairlead cleat about a foot forward of the micro cheek block.
+- At the aft end of the boom, use a portable electric drill to drill pilot holes and mount the eye strap on one side of the boom.
+Mount the micro cheek block on the other side of the boom.
+Mount the fairlead cleat about a foot forward of and on the same side of the boom as the micro cheek block.

 If you already have hardware on the end of your boom, see the end of my Mainsail outhaul solution post for an example of how I organized mine.